 This month will be exciting and filled with playtimes and chatting with your little one.
 Get the camera ready and take lots of pictures this month as your baby gears up to sit unassisted.
 Soon she will start crawling even before you can say “cheese”.
 Your little one is going to start eating solid foods this month and will be practicing hard to say her first words.

-- Your 7-month old Baby Development, Care and Tips
+- Infant Development: 8-month-Old Baby Care and Tips

-- Your 8-month Old Baby Development, Care and Tips
+- Infant Development: 7-month-Old Baby Care and Tips